 Brian brings the perspective of a “professional student” to DIFS, making him a perfect fit for the Director of Learning Skills Improvement.
 He doesn’t believe anything is too hard to learn, as long as you have the proper tools and skills.
 And if you do not have them, he will go out of his way to help you get them.
 His background in ministry also makes him a good fit for the classes he teaches.

-Mr. Mullins currently teaches Funeral Service Management, Funeral Service Administration, Counseling, Psychology of Grief, Funeral Directing, Written Communications and Funeral Service Sociology all of which are offered both on-campus and on-line.
-He is a member of Texas Funeral Directors Association, East Texas Funeral Directors Association, Dallas County Funeral Directors and National Funeral Directors Association and also the Dallas Institute of Funeral Service Lions Club.
+Mr. Mullins currently teaches Funeral Service Management, Funeral Service Administration, Psychology of Grief, Funeral Directing, Funeral Service Sociology, and the Capstone courses, all of which are offered both on-campus and on-line.
+He is a member of Texas Funeral Directors Association, East Texas Funeral Directors Association, Dallas County Funeral Directors and National Funeral Directors Association and also was a charter member of the Dallas Institute of Funeral Service Lions Club.

 Has he found what he was pursuing?
 “If I can help one student realize that the grieving individual across the table is more important than their schedule, budget, or personal comfort, then I have created a funeral director.
 Besides, I now minister on a daily basis, and don’t have to deal with sub-committees.”